 CHILD AND FAMILY THERAPY

-work therapeutically with children, young people and families in a number of
+We work therapeutically with children, young people and families in a number of ways.

 Finally, general family therapy involves working with family members to improve communication, to help them find constructive ways to help each other, to effect changes in the way the family dynamic functions and to help families make decisions and move forward.